vitaly-t/pg-promise/README.md

 # Documentation

-[Learn by Example] is the quickest way to get started with this library, while the current document details most of the basic functionality the library provides.
+[Learn by Example] is the quickest way to get started with this library, while the current document details most of the basic functionality this library provides.

-In addition to that, there is in-line API documentation, based on [jsDoc](https://github.com/jsdoc3/jsdoc).

-In order to generate it, you need to do the following:

- * Either clone or download the repository;
- * Install DEV dependencies of the library;
- * `$ npm run doc` - will generate the documentation;
- * open `out/index.html` in a web browser.

-Alternatively, you can use its converted version of the [API], which doesn't have as good a layout, but is usable nonetheless.
+For the protocol see the [API Documentation].

 # Usage